instantia-data/commit/README.md

-# commit - Git Automation Script
+# simple-git - Git Automation Scripts

 ## Description
-This script automates the Git commit process by adding a timestamp at the beginning of each commit message.
+These scripts simplifies Git commit processes like commit or reset by fetch-all.

 ## Prerequisites
 - Bash
 - Git

-## Installation
+## Installation for commit
 Clone the repository and give execution permissions to the script:
 ```
 git clone [URL of your repository]